 Enhancing data quality through the NJR audit process

-The audit enables a direct comparison of a hospitals activity against NJR activity that it has reported, enabling identification of any discrepancies.
-The NJR Data Quality Audit has been running since 2014 as an annual activity that comprises a local hospital providing an extract of data from the local hospital administration system to the NJR.
-This data is then compared (or matched) against the NJR registry data submitted by the hospital, and any missing records and any discrepancies in data are reported to the hospital in an audit tool (excel workbook) for these to be corrected.
+The NJR’s Data Quality Audit has been running since 2014 as an annual activity that comprises a local hospital providing an extract of data from the local hospital administration system.
+This data is then compared (or matched) against the NJR registry data already submitted by the hospital and any missing records and any discrepancies in data are reported to the hospital within an audit tool for these to be corrected.

 Moving to an automated process for audit in 2019 enabled users to upload the PAS data file directly to the NJR via the system and to then view the results of the audit on screen.
 This has made the process more straightforward for hospitals, giving them greater usability and control of locally submitted data.
 This also enables the accessibility to submit and check data at any time during the year and therefore maintain quality compliance figures throughout the year and also serves as an early alarm for any potential missing records, enabling timely action to address this.

-Any questions regarding data quality audits can be addressed to Maggie Tate, our Data Quality Officer for the NJR at Maggie.Tate@necsws.com
+Any queries regarding data quality audits can be addressed to Maggie Tate, Data Quality Officer for the NJR at Maggie.Tate@necsws.com

 The NJR Quality Data Provider Scheme